Samantha Harrison: Career

 In November 2012, Harrison was demoted from the Black Sticks national squad to the development squad for the 2013 year, after national coach Mark Hager felt she was suffering from burnout.
 At the time, Harrison spent three months in Cambridge, England, coaching hockey at The Leys School.

 At the 2018 Commonwealth Games, Harrison was part of the New Zealand team that won the women's competition.

-Despite Samantha being two years younger and three centimetres (1 in) taller than her sister Charlotte, once the two competed together for the Black Sticks, their similarities in appearance became apparent and were often mistaken for each other by commentators and match officials.
+Despite Samantha being two years younger and three centimetres (1 in) taller than her sister Charlotte, once the two competed together for the Black Sticks, their similarities in appearance became apparent and they were often mistaken for each other by commentators and match officials.

 At club level, Harrison is a member of the Southern Districts Hockey Club, based in Papatoetoe, Auckland.
 In the National Hockey League, she is a member of the Auckland Fury women's team.